inspec/inspec/docs/inputs.md

 Briefly,

-( cli-input-file or kitchen-inspec or audit-cookbook ) > metadata > inline DSL
+inline DSL < metadata < ( cli-input-file or kitchen-inspec or audit-cookbook )

 In addition, for inherited profiles,

-wrapper metadata > dependency metadata
+dependent profile metadata < wrapper profile metadata

 This lets you override input values on the command line, as well as override child profile inline values from the parent profile.
 This matches the general behavior of InSpec v3, while also making some edge cases easier to reason about.